Ananya Pandey, Janhvi Kapoor & Other Young Actors Open Up About Acting & More At MAMI

 Avinash: I think we need to create a space where more cinematic voices can be heard.
 There are so many good films that do not get the visibility they deserve or do not even see the light of the day.
 We need to increase the number of exhibition centres, for one.

-Janhvi: Times are changing, but I still I think we need to have a little less "sanitized" role for women.
+Janhvi: Times are changing, but I still I think we need to have a little less "sanitised" role for women.
 The best such role I can think of, in the Indian context, is the one played by Nutan in Bandini.
 There should be more roles that portray the uninhibited side of the female - roles such as the female versions of Kabir Singh or the Joker.

 Mrunal: I think many actors/actresses do not get the kind of recognition or the kind of roles they deserve.
 We need to look beyond commercial considerations; look beyond star power.
 Good actors should get good roles; it shouldn't be a function of their box office pull.